thorgus-services/ctxfy/README.md

 2. Activate the virtual environment: `source venv/bin/activate` (Linux/Mac) or `venv\Scripts\activate` (Windows)
 3. Install in development mode: `pip install -e .[dev]`

-Note: The application currently runs as an MCP server using `python -m src.mcp_server` rather than a CLI tool with subcommands.
+Note: The application runs as an MCP server using `python -m src.mcp_server` rather than a CLI tool with subcommands.
+The server uses FastMCP with STDIO transport to communicate with MCP-enabled clients like Qwen Code.

 ## 🌟 The Ctxfy Flow (MCP-Powered Context Engineering)